Quicr/bare-rust/new-arch/README.md

 There are also a few other crates here for other purposes:

-- `mgmt-embassy`: An experimental MGMT chip firmware that just pipes UART data back and forth to the UI chip.
+- `mgmt-embassy`: An experimental MGMT chip firmware that just echos UART data to demonstrate how to do UART+DMA.
+It also has logic to pipes UART data back and forth to the UI chip.

 - `net-idf`: An experimental NET chip firmware that connects to wifi and makes a